 Our partnership started in 2017, and continues today after the system has been put in production.
 Our Data Engineer Kaloyan Kaloyanov continues the collaboration by constantly maintaining and developing the solution.

-The Xomnia X-Force team has shown its broad and deep knowledge and skills; designing and implementing a data-driven application.
+Xomnia's team has shown its broad and deep knowledge and skills, designing and implementing a data-driven application.
 With a lot at stake, Xomnia showed to be flexible and trustworthy delivering within time and budget.

 Frank van Donk, director Schadegarant

-The algorithms run real-time in a highly customized infrastructure that is built using i.a.
-Google Cloud Platform and Kubernetes technologies.
+The algorithms run in real-time in a highly customized infrastructure that is built using Google Cloud Platform and is running on Kubernetes technologies.
 The main application is built with Python and Java.
-For the algorithms, the python machine learning library Scikit-learn is used.
+For the algorithms, the Python machine learning library Scikit-learn is used.
 In order to maintain the quality of the application, code is automatically built, tested and deployed via CI/CD Pipelines.
 The initial Gitflow strategy was later migrated to Trunk Based Development to support quicker feature releases.

-Schadegarant is now able to act in a more data-driven way, relying on algorithms’ assessments regarding deployment of expensive expertise.
-This works in real-time, which has meant that there’s no delay in anomaly detection and they can save time and money that used to be spent searching for these anomalies manually.
-Repair shops can start repairing a car straight away without having to wait for approval from Schadegarant so the whole process is quicker.
+Schadegarant is now able to act in a more data-driven way, relying on algorithms’ assessments regarding the necessity of deploying expensive expertise.
+The API works in real-time, which means that there’s no delay in anomaly detection, saving time and money that used to be spent searching for anomalies manually.